Complementary Medicines & Functional Foods

 The Code regulates the use of food ingredients, processing aids, colourings, additives, vitamins and minerals and it also sets the requirements for labelling.

-Failure to comply with the Standard is likely to contravene Australian Consumer Law (ACL) and expose a party to potential enforcement action by the ACCC.
+Failure to comply with the Standard will likely contravene Australian Consumer Law (ACL) and expose the product Sponsor to potential enforcement action by the ACCC.

-FSANZ requires mandatory information such as lot identification, name & address of the supplier, date marking, storage instructions, directions for use, statement of ingredients, information about characterizing ingredients or components, nutrition information, advisory & warning statements and declarations etc … to be on a label and in the correct format.
+FSANZ requires a set of mandatory information to be declared on the label.
+Information such as lot identification, name & address of the supplier, date marking (best before or use by), storage instructions, directions for use, statement of ingredients, information about characterizing ingredients or components, nutrition information, advisory & warning statements and declarations etc …

 Precautionary allergen labelling (PAL) includes ‘may contain’ or ‘may be present’ statements about allergens, such as ‘may contain peanuts’.
 They are voluntary statements and the Food Standards Code does not regulate them.